Privacy Policy

 We follow generally accepted industry standards to protect Personal Information, including your email address, submitted to us, both during transmission and once we receive it.
 However, no method of transmission over the Internet, or method of electronic storage, is 100% secure.
 Therefore, while we strive to use commercially acceptable means to protect your Personal Information, we cannot guarantee its absolute security.
 Any transmission of Personal Information is at your own risk.
 We are not responsible for circumvention of any privacy settings or security measures contained on the Services.

-- We use industry standard end-to-end encryption for all communications between our servers, the Commons App, and school dashboards.
-Also any data stored on our systems—such as student roster data provided by schools, QR code mappings, and compliance records—is encrypted .
+• We use TLS encryption in transit and industry-standard encryption at rest for data exchanged between the App, our servers, and school dashboards.
+Also any data stored on our systems—such as student roster data provided by schools, QR code mappings, and compliance records—is encrypted.

 The safety and security of your information also depends on you.
 Where we have given you (or where you have chosen) a password for access to certain parts of our Services, you are responsible for keeping this password confidential.
 We ask you not to share your password with anyone.
 Administrator login credentials for the school dashboard are encrypted in transit and at rest, and access is restricted to authorized personnel using secure authentication protocols.